foucart/COR/README.md

 - Learning the maximum of a Hölder function from inexact data. |
 [PDF](Papers/OR_Max_final.pdf)
 <br> Proceedings of the American Mathematical Society.
-- Optimal prediction of multivalued functions from point samples. |
+- Optimal prediction of vector-valued functions from point samples. |
 [PDF](Papers/OR_Multivalued_v_final.pdf)
 <br> Journal of Complexity, 92, 101981, 2026.
 - Worst-case learning under a multi-fidelity model. |